ubreddy/rezolve-docs/docs/bot-administration/channels/teams/Uploading-Custom-Bot-in-Teams-and-Assigning-Policy-to-Individual-or-Group.md

 title: 'Uploading Custom Bot in Teams and Assigning Policy to Individual or Group'
 id: uploading-custom-bot-in-teams-and-assigning-policy-to-individual-or-group
 sidebar_position: 1
+sidebar_label: Uploading Custom Bot in Teams and Assigning Policy to Individual or Group
 ---

 # Uploading Custom Bot in Teams and Assigning Policy to Individual or Group